kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

     User = wsadmin, Password = websphere

-2. Test Traditional WAS by going to http://localhost:9081/daytrader/ in your host browser or in the remote desktop/VNC browser.
+2. Test WAS traditional by going to http://localhost:9081/daytrader/ in your host browser or in the remote desktop/VNC browser.

     User = wsadmin, Password = websphere

-3. Test the Traditional WAS Administrative Console by going to https://localhost:9043/ibm/console in your client browser or in the remote desktop/VNC browser.
+3. Test the WAS traditional Administrative Console by going to https://localhost:9043/ibm/console in your client browser or in the remote desktop/VNC browser.

+    User = wsadmin, Password = websphere

+4. Test IBM HTTP Server and WAS traditional by going to http://localhost:9083/daytrader/ in your host browser or in the remote desktop/VNC browser.

     User = wsadmin, Password = websphere